 Gluten Free Seasonal Breads

 Seasonal breads can be a fun way to use fresh ingredients and bring a little extra color to the dishes you serve.
-In the fall you can make this Gluten Free Chocolate Chip Pumpkin Bread, or in the summer a bread with strawberries or blueberries would be fun.
+In the fall you can make pumpkin bread or in the summer a loaf with strawberries or blueberries would be fun.

 Gluten Free Muffins

 Muffins are perfect to serve for a crowd as they’re already portioned out!
 Stack them on a platter or in a basket and let people pick out their own.
-Try these Gluten Free Apple Cinnamon Muffins, or something a little more savory like Gluten Free Dairy Free Cornbread Muffins.
+While muffins are traditionally sweet, you can also do a more savory option like the cornbread muffins below.

 *Tip* Cook the muffins in liners to make them easier to remove from the muffin tin!